An alphabetical list of defined key terms used on this website is provided on this page.

 Advisory Base Flood Elevation (ABFE) Zones

-A map layer which indicates whether a zone is designated as a V or A flood hazard zone and which provides the 0.2% Advisory Flood Elevation and the 1% Advisory Base Flood Elevation (ABFE) in feet referenced to the North American Vertical Datum of 1988 (NAV88) for the zone.
-Different ABFE zones are distinguished by yellow lines.
+A map layer which indicates whether an area is designated as a V or A flood hazard zone and which provides the 0.2% Advisory Flood Elevation and the 1% Advisory Base Flood Elevation (ABFE) in feet referenced to the North American Vertical Datum of 1988 (NAV88) for the zone.

 Advisory Flood Hazard Zones

-Indicates the lettered Advisory flood hazard zone associated with the location:
+Indicates the Advisory flood hazard zone associated with the location:

-• Advisory Zone V is comprised of the area subject to high velocity wave action (a 3-foot breaking wave) from the 1% annual chance coastal flood.
+- Advisory Zone V is the area subject to high velocity wave action (a 3-foot breaking wave) from the 1% annual chance coastal flood.
 Zone V is subject to more stringent building requirements than other zones because these areas are exposed to a higher level of risk.

-• Advisory Zone A is comprised of the area subject to storm surge flooding from the 1% annual chance coastal flood.
+- Advisory Zone A is the area subject to storm surge flooding from the 1% annual chance coastal flood.
 These areas are not subject to high velocity wave action but are still considered high risk flooding areas.

-• Advisory Shaded Zone X is comprised of areas of moderate coastal flood risk outside of Advisory Flood Hazard Zones V and A up to the 0.2% annual chance flood level.
+- Advisory Shaded Zone X is an area of moderate coastal flood risk outside of Advisory Flood Hazard Zones V and A up to the 0.2% annual chance flood level.

 Advisory Flood Hazard Zones V and A